luciebinder/ws-openness-2025/content/account.md

 <br>

 **And that's it!**
-Perfect, that's all you need to do in advance!
-However, feel free to take a look into the other chapters, which we will discuss in our small group during the workshop.
+Perfect, that's all you need to do in advance.
+However, feel free to explore the other chapters, which we will discuss in our small group during the workshop.
 <br>